Record Purchases with Purchase Invoices

 For each posted invoice, you can look up statistics, dimensions, and the ledger entries that are the result of the posted invoice.
 You can also print or send the posted invoice.

-You can easily correct or cancel a posted purchase invoice before you pay the supplier.
+You can easily correct or cancel a posted purchase invoice before you pay the vendor.
 This is useful if you need to correct a typing mistake or change the purchase early in the order process.
 Learn more at Correct or Cancel Unpaid Purchase Invoices.
-If you've already paid for items or services on the posted purchase invoice, then you must create a purchase CR/Adj note to reverse the purchase.
+If you've already paid for items or services on the posted purchase invoice, then you must create a purchase credit memo to reverse the purchase.
 Learn more at Process Purchase Returns or Cancellations.

 Open the Posted Purchase Invoices list in Business Central.

 On purchase documents and journals, you can specify a document number that refers to the vendor's numbering system.
 Use this field to record the number that the vendor assigned to the order, invoice, or credit memo.
 You can then use the number later if, for some reason, you need to search for the posted entry using this number.